-- Accepted, the advisor works with the investor and coordinates multiple local parties to complete due diligence and get the property ready for closing and leasing.
+- Accepted, the agent works with the investor and coordinates multiple local parties to complete due diligence and get the property ready for closing and leasing.

-- Rejected, the advisor works with the investor and dissects the deal to understand why they lost the property and prepares to place offers on other properties.
+- Rejected, the agent works with the investor and dissects the deal to understand why they lost the property and prepares to place offers on other properties.